pythonanywhere/flask-tutorials/tutorial-2.md

 URL again.
 Enter an invalid username/password; you'll get a login error.
 Now try logging in as user "bob" with password "less-secret" -- it'll take you to the front page.

-So everything is working reasonably well -- time to "git add" and "git commit" just so that we have something to go back to if we break stuff.
+So everything is working reasonably well -- time to "git add" and "git commit" in the Bash console, just so that we have something to go back to if we break stuff.

 Our next step is to actually use this login stuff to protect our site.
-First, load up the template for the main page.
-Near the bottom, we have the HTML that defines the input field where people can add comments:
+First, load up the template for the main page -- not the login page template that we've been editing so far.
+Near the bottom, we have the HTML that defines the input field where people can add comments; it looks like
+this:

     <div class="row">
         <form action="." method="POST">